 NPME2 states 'In partnership with their Music Hub, we would like every school (including Multi Academy Trusts) to have a Music Development Plan that captures their curricular and co-curricular offer and sets out how it will be staffed and funded' (DfE, 2022).
 This should be produced in a form that works for you and, where relevant, should also inform a wider plan for the cluster, federation or MAT.
-To support you, Devon & Torbay Music Education Hubs have developed the following self-evaluation tool and recommend that you use this to inform your Music Development Plan.
+Additionally, DfE expects all schools to publish the key objectives of their Music Development Plan on the school website.